moheebk123/Url-Shortener/README.md

 - ✂️ Shorten long URLs
 - 📊 Redirect short URLs to original URL
 - 🧑‍💼 User profile to manage and view account
-- 🧑‍💼 User dashboard to manage links
+- 🧑‍💼 User dashboard to manage links and redirection
 - 💾 MongoDB for data persistence
 - 🧩 EJS templating for views
 - ☁️ Cloudinary integration for avatar uploads